If you want to improve your health, start with writing what you want to achieve.

 What are SMART goals?

-SMART is an acronym: The first letters of Specific, Measurable, Attainable, Relevant, Time-bound spell out SMART.
+SMART is an acronym: The first letters of Specific, Measurable, Achievable, Relevant, Time-bound spell out SMART.
 Take a look at the chart below where you will see how to write goals that meet each of these five criteria.

 In some SMART acronyms the R stands for realistic.
 Not sure if your goal is realistic?
 You might also like to read my Quick facts on weight loss.